botanio/sdk/README.md

-Botan SDK
+#Botan SDK

-Botan is a telegram bot analytics system (based on Yandex.Appmetrika).
+Botan is a telegram bot analytics system (based on Yandex.Appmetrica).
 Here you can find how to setup Yandex.Appmetrica account and code examples of Botan SDK usage.